Penalty kick (association football): "Reading" the kicker

 Defending against a penalty kick is one of the most difficult tasks a goalkeeper can face.
 Owing to the short distance between the penalty spot and the goal, there is very little time to react to the shot.
 Because of this, the goalkeeper will usually start their dive before the ball is actually struck.
 In effect, the goalkeeper must act on their best prediction about where the shot will be aimed.
 Some goalkeepers decide which way they will dive beforehand, thus giving themselves a good chance of diving in time.
 Others try to read the kicker's motion pattern.
 On the other side, kickers often feign and prefer a relatively slow shot in an attempt to foil the goalkeeper.
-The potentially most fruitful approach, shooting high and centre, i.e., in the space that the goalkeeper will evacuate, also carries the highest risk of shooting above the bar.
+The potentially most fruitful approach, shooting high and centre, i.e., in the space that the goalkeeper will evacuate, also carries the highest risk of shooting above the bar (or even hitting it).

 As the shooter makes their approach to the ball, the goalkeeper has only a fraction of a second to "read" the shooter's motions and decide where the ball will go.
 If their guess is correct, this may result in a missed penalty.
-Helmuth Duckadam, Steaua București's goalkeeper, saved a record four consecutive penalties in the 1986 European Cup Final against Barcelona.
+Helmut Duckadam, Steaua București's goalkeeper, saved a record four consecutive penalties in the 1986 European Cup Final against Barcelona.
 He dived three times to the right and a fourth time to his left to save all penalties taken, securing victory for his team.

 Use of knowledge of kicker's history

-A goalkeeper may also rely on knowledge of the shooter's past behaviour to inform his decision.
+A goalkeeper may also rely on knowledge of the shooter's past behaviour to inform their decision.
 An example of this would be by former Netherlands national team goalkeeper Hans van Breukelen, who always had a box with cards with all the information about the opponent's penalty specialist.
 Ecuadorian goalkeeper Marcelo Elizaga saving a penalty from Carlos Tevez in a 2010 FIFA World Cup qualifier between Ecuador and Argentina, revealed that he had studied some penalty kicks from Tevez and suspected he was going to shoot to the goalkeeper's left side.
 Two other examples occurred during the 2006 FIFA World Cup: